andrielfn/blogo/README.md

-go-blog
+Markdown Blog in Go
 =======

-A Markdown blog developed in Go.
+This project was created with the intent to study Go.
+The core works similar to [Jekyll](https://github.com/jekyll/jekyll), but much more simpler.